aidan-hubley/Obsidian/MBA Classes/Business Analytics (BUSA 505)/Week 3/Data Analysis Exercise Statistical Significance & Correlation.md

-By answering these questions you will be able to get credit for this assignment and be ready to learn about the more complex concepts that we will cover in this course.

 1. Explain what a p value is.
 When is it used and what insight does it provide?
 	1. P-value tells how likely a result happened by chance.
 We use it to figure out if finding are statistically significant, they're not random.
 2. What does p < 0.05 mean?